gatsbyjs/gatsby/docs/docs/environment-variables.md

 - `NODE_ENV`
 - `PUBLIC_DIR`

-Gatsby also allows you to specify another enviroment variable when runnng in `development`:
+Gatsby allows you to specify another enviroment variable when runnng in `development`:

 - `ENABLE_GATSBY_REFRESH_ENDPOINT`